gitlabhq/gitlabhq/doc/workflow/notifications.md

 # GitLab Notification Emails

-GitLab has a notification system in place to notify a user of events that are important for the workflow.
+GitLab provides a highly configurable email notification system, allowing you to receive alerts for events that are important to your personal workflow.

+## User account notifications

+There are a few user account notifications:

+- When a new user is created (via signup or an admin creating them), they receive a welcome notification.
+(If users are created in GitLab via LDAP, a notification is _not_ sent.)
+- When a user adds a new email address to their account, they receive a confirmation email.
+- When a user adds a new SSH Key to their account, they receive a notification.

 ## Notification settings